AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `darwin`, `linux` and `win32`.

-In CI, stubtest is run on darwin, linux and win32.
+Typeshed currently has 1774 allowlist entries for the stdlib when running stubtest in CI.

 ### Pyright settings in CI: *strict on some files*

 Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded.

-### Statistics on the annotations in typeshed's stubs for `stdlib`
+### Statistics on the annotations in typeshed's stubs for the stdlib

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
     - Annotated parameters: 24,460